porumamilla/site-visits/README.md

 # site-visits
 This is a Google data flow project and is created to implement the pipeline for handling the site visit events coming from different sources whether it's batching or streaming.

-And the event comes in the form of JSON string.
+Event comes in the form of JSON string.

 Pipeline reads the JSON event data and a composite will take the json data and sums up the timeSpent value by category type.

 Then finally saves the aggregated sum in the BigQuery table SUM_BY_CONTENT_CAT_TYPE

 ## Sample JSON Event data
 ```json